JavaScript String Data Type

 How do template literals work?

-What are some common string methods I should know?
+What string methods should I know first?